ergoithz/browsepy/README.rst

    pip install browsepy

-You can get the development version from our `github repository`.
+You can get the same version from our `github repository`.

 .. _github repository: https://github.com/ergoithz/browsepy